Qui Tam & Federal False Claims

 Reverse False Claims: A person or business received funds from the government but some of the funds should be returned

-Plaintiffs in Qui tam lawsuits are called relators.
-Relators are not only protected under the law from retaliation, but may also be eligible to receive an award of anywhere from 15 to 30 percent of the funds recovered by the government.
-Courts have ruled that relators must be represented by legal counsel.
+Plaintiffs in Qui Tam lawsuits are called relators.
+Relators are not only protected under the law from retaliation but may also be eligible to receive an award of anywhere from 15 to 30 percent of the funds recovered by the government.

-Once an individual has evidence of fraud against the government and decides to blow the whistle, that person needs to find a lawyer.
+Once an individual has evidence of fraud against the government and decides to “blow the whistle,” that person should immediately find a lawyer trained in this area of the law.
 The state and federal False Claims Acts contain “first to file” provisions that reward the early reporting of false claims.
 This creates what has been referred to as a “race to the courthouse.”
-Therefore, potential relators should not sit on valid claims, because others may beat them to it.
+The second person to report the same fraudulent information likely will receive zero reward.
+Therefore, potential relators should not sit on valid claims because others may beat them to it.

 If you have information concerning fraud committed against the government, it is critical that you contact an attorney with experience handling qui tam lawsuits.
-The attorneys at McDonald & Kloth, LLC, have successfully represented qui tam clients individually and with government intervention.
-Our attorneys understand that success with qui tam cases is largely dependent on a thorough investigation prior to presenting the case to the government.
-If you or anyone you know has information about a fraud being perpetrated against the government, you should immediately contact McDonald & Kloth, LLC, for a free initial consultation.
+The attorneys at McDonald & Kloth, LLC have successfully represented qui tam clients individually and with government intervention.
+Our attorneys understand that success with these cases is largely dependent on a thorough investigation prior to presenting the case to the government.
+If you or anyone you know has information about a fraud being perpetrated against the government, you should immediately contact McDonald & Kloth, LLC for a free initial consultation.